Faculty and Staff

 Dr. Iryna Lendel

-Research Associate Professor, Director, Center for Economic Development
+Research Associate Professor and Director, Center for Economic Development

 Dr. Lendel works with the EPC on economic development research.
-She conducts research associated with energy intensive manufacturing, electricity industries and with shale development.
-She specializes in international shale development.
-She graduated from both Ivano-Frankivsk National Technical University of Oil and Gas in Ukraine and Moscow Gubkin Academy of Oil and Gas in Russia.
+She conducts research associated with energy intensive manufacturing, electricity industries and shale development, especially related to downstream and petrochemical industries.

 Dr. Heidi Gorovitz Robertson